swift-serverless/aws-lambda-swift-sprinter/README.md

 # Introduction

 The AWS Lambdas run on [Amazon Linux](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).
-Unfortunately, there is no support at the moment for Swift on Amazon Linux.
-This means that the Lambda cannot be built using `swift build` inside the Amazon Linux image.

-The work-around to build swift on Amazon Linux is achieved by:
+To build swift on Amazon Linux is required to:
  - building the code on the [official Docker Swift](https://hub.docker.com/_/swift/)
  - extracting the build and all the runtime's shared libraries
  - packaging the artefacts and use them as [AWS Lambda Custom Runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html)